 We view Chief Smith as a transitional fire chief in our department’s history.
 He combined his old-school firefighting skills and values with new techniques and technology to bring Beacon Hose into the 21st century.
 In 2000, he decided to step down as chief because he “thought five-year terms were too much.
 I would have run again, but I figured I already did five years with Billy Lee.
 He always said, ‘I’ll run the meeting, you run the fires and the social events.'”

 Throughout his tenure at Beacon Hose, Ted has been part of several truck committees, the engineers committee, the finance committee, and the Seagrave restoration committee, and he has been a chairman of the carnival committee, the ladies night committee and the ball committee.
 Still to this day, if there’s a project that needs doing at Beacon Hose, you can be sure that Teddy is already a step ahead of everyone on making sure it gets done.

 Chief Smith’s impact has stretched far beyond Beacon Hose.
 He has been a member of the CSFA for more than 25 years.
 He is a past president of the Valley Fire Chiefs Association and the New Haven County Fire Chiefs Association.
 He has been the chairman of the Valley Fire School Building Committee since 2000 — he’s now 18 years into what was originally supposed to be a four-year project, and we’re hopeful that the state finally approves bonding for its construction later this year.

 Ted Smith is one of the most respected, dedicated, and impactful men not only in the history of Beacon Hose, but of the entire fire service in the Valley and around the state.
-There is no man more deserving of this honor than Chief Smith, and we are thrilled that he will receive this well-deserved recognition.
+There is no man more deserving of this honor than Chief Smith, and we are thrilled that he has received this well-deserved recognition.